groceryheist/cdsc_reddit/README.md

 1. Extracting json into (temporary, unpartitioned) parquet files using pyarrow.
 2. Repartitioning and sorting the data using pyspark.

-The final datasets are in `/gscratch/comdata/output.`
+The final datasets live in `/gscratch/comdata/output` on Hyak..

 - `reddit_comments_by_author.parquet` has comments partitioned and sorted by username (lowercase).
 - `reddit_comments_by_subreddit.parquet` has comments partitioned and sorted by subreddit name (lowercase).